QuincyMillerDev/quincyrm-portfolio/docs/rag_content/project-sourcery.md

 Reflect on the Sourcery project.
 -->

-Working on Sourcery at UConn DXG was a valuable experience in developing a user-centric platform with a clear real-world application.
+Working on Sourcery at UConn I3 was a valuable experience in developing a user-centric platform with a clear real-world application.
 Developing the onboarding flow and the researcher dashboard allowed me to focus on creating intuitive interfaces that address specific user needs within a larger application.
 It was rewarding to contribute to a tool aimed at simplifying complex academic research processes.
 This project further honed my skills in Vue.js, Vuetify, and Supabase, particularly in building dynamic user interfaces and managing user-specific data.
-The collaborative environment at DXG and the focus on solving practical problems for users made this an impactful project to be a part of.
+The collaborative environment at I3 and the focus on solving practical problems for users made this an impactful project to be a part of.

 ---